Topics Map > Student Academic Policies > Courses/Enrolling

 Students who wish to drop all of their classes or their last class must officially withdraw from the semester/term.
 Information about withdrawing completely from a term or semester can be found at Withdrawing from Semester/Term.
 UW-Madison does not use the term "withdraw" or "withdrawal" to refer to dropping one or more classes and still staying enrolled for the semester/term in question.

-Is it possible to drop a class after the 12-week deadline (or after the official drop deadline)?
+Is it possible to drop a class after the 12-week of instruction deadline (or after the official drop deadline)?

 It is the College's policy to allow an L&S undergraduate student to drop a course only when verifiable circumstances beyond a student's control either prevented the student from dropping the course before the deadline (e.g., a student was hospitalized and the deadline passed while the student was in the hospital) or prevented the student from completing the class (e.g., a student has broken a leg and won't be able to finish his/her swimming class).